microsoftgraph/microsoft-graph-docs/api-reference/beta/api/get-device-command-status.md

-# Get device command status
+---title: "Get device command status"description: "Get the status of a command on a device.
+For the  full list of status codes, see List of actionStatus."---# Get device command status

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.